Matt-Eva/material-ui-demo/README.md

 ## Using Components

 This example application uses a variety of different MUI components to implement common webpage features - modals, dropdown menus, text fields, hidden sidebars, and more.
 Some of these components require some setup to get working.
 I'll be discussing what goes into setting up each component.
 Different components require different kinds of setup, but getting familiar with a few basic components will make setting up unfamiliar components that much easier.
+There are too many different MUI components to cover in this single example, but we'll cover some useful ones that can add great functionality to your webpage.

 ### Modals